 In addition to pleasing his loyal local audiences, Montgomery maintains a very busy schedule traveling the country appearing at public and private events where he can count such celebrities as Former President George W. and Laura Bush, Gerald and Betty Ford, Henry Kissinger, Princess Margaret, former British Ambassador Walter Annenberg and Leonore Annenberg, Bob and Delores Hope, Arnold and Winnie Palmer, Diane Sawyer and Oscar De La Renta and Barbara Walters are among his admirers.
 He performed at several events during the 1989 inauguration of George H.W.
 Bush at the personal request of the new president.

 During his career as a solo performer, he has given hundreds of recitals throughout the world.
 He has appeared with the Orchestra of Santa Fe, Victoria Symphony Orchestra, The New Jersey Symphony, Kansas City Philharmonic, Youngstown Symphony Orchestra, Chicago Chamber Orchestra, The Grant Park Symphony Orchestra of Chicago, Valley Opera Orchestra of California, as well as a tour of the East Coast with the Burgundian Ensemble of New York City, and a tour of Venezuela with the Orquesta Synfonia of Venezuela.
 Montgomery participated in the Festival of Arts in Jyvaskula, Finland, and gave two recitals at the Menton International Forum for Music in France where he had a return engagement the following year.
 He was selected to represent the United States in the “1492-1992 Columbus Festival” in Genoa, Italy.

 Most recently, the Arthritis Foundation of New Mexico and Arizona, has chosen Doug Montgomery as its first “Artist of the Year”, in recognition of his devotion to bringing the healing powers of music to thousands of listeners annually.

 Today, Montgomery is married and makes his home in SantaFe, NM (Performing at Vanessie of Santa Fe).
-He performs at many private, public and concert venues around the world.
+He continues to perform at many private, public and concert venues around the world.

 “I’m very fortunate,” he explains.
 “I’m not burned out.
 I know what good music is.
 I know how to find it, how to appreciate it and I’m lucky enough to get to play it for a living.”